This post may contain affiliate links, view our disclaimer for details.

 • Wire Cooling Rack

-Step by Step Instructions
+Step By Step Guide

-STEP 1: Soak the steel cut oats in room temperature water for 30 minutes to 1 hour.
+Soak the steel cut oats in room temperature water for 30 minutes to 1 hour.
 Try not to let them soak longer than this as it will make the oats too soft.
 Drain well and pat dry.

-STEP 4: Add the all-purpose flour, baking soda, salt, and cinnamon to the bowl on top of the wet ingredients.
+Add the all-purpose flour, baking soda, salt, and cinnamon to the bowl on top of the wet ingredients.
 Sift and mix until a soft cookie dough forms.

-TIP:ย If your cookies have spread too much, you can gently reshape them with a cookie cutter or glass rim right after they come out of the oven.
+TIP: If your cookies have spread too much, you can gently reshape them with a cookie cutter or glass rim right after they come out of the oven.
 Just proceed with caution as they’ll be hot.

-Serving
+Serving & storage

 Pair them with a cold glass of almond milk for a vegan treat.
 These cookies are also wonderful alongside a cup of hot tea or coffee